dekoza/mtgpl/ROE.rst

 :mtgtip:`Ancient Stirrings<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/7/97ac2766-a597-4949-882d-c5e61e6dd268.jpg?1562706559|https://scryfall.com/card/roe/174/ancient-stirrings?utm_source=api>`
    Look at the top five cards of your library.
 You may reveal a colorless card from among them and put it into your hand.
 Then put the rest on the bottom of your library in any order.
-(Cards with no colored mana in their mana costs are colorless.
-Lands are also colorless.)

 :mtgtip:`Aura Gnarlid<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/f/8f8dbb4f-4b01-4666-b62f-a2323dac7a19.jpg?1562706262|https://scryfall.com/card/roe/175/aura-gnarlid?utm_source=api>`